Beware of unmarked spoilers!

 - Glass Cannon: Can really mess up your day when attacked with their shields up, but strip that away, and they're much less difficult.
 There's two main ways to do this; Nullwave Devices, or the Psychoshock power.

 - Meat Moss: Downplayed.
 The Typhon Weavers, when not reanimating human corpses into Phantoms, spend their time floating about and spinning out a substance referred to as "Coral".
 This resembles less like a conventional "meat" and more like a rainbow-hued shimmering gossamer, akin to a funnel spider's web or a silkworm nest (hence the "Weaver" moniker).
+Late in the game, it's established that the coral is formed from the combined consciousnesses of all the typhon's victims, existing to attract and feed the Typhon Apex.

 - Mook Maker: They revive corpses as Phantoms, of course, but they also throw piles of exploding cystoids as their basic attack when threatened.